MicrosoftDocs/azure-docs/articles/expressroute/security-baseline.md

 ## Vulnerability Management

-*For more information, see [Security Control: Vulnerability Management](https://docs.microsoft.com/azure/security/benchmarks/security-control-vulnerability-management).*
+*For more information, see [Security control: Vulnerability Management](https://docs.microsoft.com/azure/security/benchmarks/security-control-vulnerability-management).*

 ### 5.1: Run automated vulnerability scanning tools

 >[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/18826).
+> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/19379).

 **Guidance**: Not applicable; Microsoft performs vulnerability management on the underlying systems that support Azure  ExpressRoute.